tentapcreations/TMF-SideChannel-Auditor/8-collab-logs /readme.md

-To redord AI's work and contribution for this project.
-Otherwise, it will be unrepresented.
+To record AI assistance and contributions to this project, ensuring full transparency and recognition of human-AI co-creation.